jessepav/lacygoill-wiki-backup/tmux/tmux.md

 What's the difference between the two?

+From `~/GitRepos/tmux/doc-pak/CHANGES`:

+> * New flag to set and setw, -u, to unset an option (allowing it to inherit from)
+>   the global options again.

+This excerpt doesn't apply to `set-environment` but to `set-option`.
+However, it may still be relevant.
+Maybe `-u`  allows you to  remove a variable  in the session  environment, which allows the value of the variable in the global environment to win.
+While `-r` would ... ?

+Make some tests.

+---

+To see a difference between `-r` and `-gr`, watch this:

+    # start new terminal
+    $ export foo=bar
+    $ tmux -Ltest new
+    $ tmux setenv -r foo
+    $ tmux splitw
+    $ echo $foo
+    ''~
+    $ S=$(tmux new-session -d -P) && tmux switch-client -t $S
+    $ echo $foo
+    bar~

+    # start new terminal
+    $ export foo=bar
+    $ tmux -Ltest new
+    $ tmux setenv -gr foo
+    $ tmux splitw
+    $ echo $foo
+    ''~
+    S=$(tmux new-session -d -P) && tmux switch-client -t $S
+    $ echo $foo
+    ''~

+---

+Notice that there're 2 groups of variables:

+   - the ones which are set in a file sourced by the program you ask tmux to start (e.g. `~/.zshenv`)
+   - the ones which are not set such files

+The first group is unaffected by `setenv  [-g] -{u|r}`, because – I think – tmux initializes the  environment of  the process  you ask it  to start  *before* the latter reads its init file(s), so whatever `$ tmux setenv` does is undone.

+Among the latter group, there're 3 subgroups.
+The ones which are in both (e.g. `DISPLAY`, `SSH_AUTH_SOCK`, `WINDOWID`, `XAUTHORITY`).
+The ones which are *not* in the environment local to the session, and *are* in tmux global environment (e.g. `XDG_VTNR`).
+The ones which are in the environment local to the session, and not in tmux global environment (e.g. `KRB5CCNAME`).

+    # no effect
+    $ tmux setenv {-u|-gu|-gr} WINDOWID

+    # no effect
+    $ tmux setenv -u  XDG_VTNR

+    # unset in all shells
+    $ tmux setenv -g{u|r} XDG_VTNR

+    # unset in all shells of the current session
+    $ tmux setenv -gu SSH_AUTH_SOCK \; setenv -u  SSH_AUTH_SOCK

+    # no effect
+    $ tmux setenv -gu SSH_AUTH_SOCK \; setenv -g{u|r} SSH_AUTH_SOCK

+`setenv -r` unsets  the variable, for all future shells  in the current session, no matter the group to which the variable belongs.

+---

+The  global environment  is copied  from the  shell where  you started  the tmux server initially.

+The local environment is defined by the value of the `update-environment` option.
+If you want to set the local environment for the current session only, run:

+    $ tmux set-option update-environment ...

+If you want to set the local environment for all sessions, run:

+    $ tmux set-option -g update-environment ...
+                      ^^

+Don't be confused by the semantics of `-g` here.
+It doesn't mean that you set the global environment of tmux.
+`update-environment` only sets the environment local to a session.
+`-g` means that you set it for *all* sessions; not just the current one.

 ---

      When the server is started, tmux copies the environment into the global environment; in addition, each session has a session environment.
      When  a window  is created,  the  session and  global environments  are merged.
      If a variable exists in both, the value from the session environment is used.
      The result is the initial environment passed to the new process.

      The update-environment session option may be used to update the session environment from  the client when  a new session  is created or  an old reattached.
      tmux also initialises the TMUX  variable with some internal information to allow  commands to be  executed from  inside, and the  TERM variable with the correct terminal setting of ‘screen’.

 ##
 # Buffers